hyperjumptech/react-native-confetti/README.md

 ```

-define the parameters and call funtion to get data from firebase remote config
+define the parameters and call function to get data from firebase remote config
 ```
 const keys = [
   'confetti_type',